How To Get That “Spanish” Stucco Look

 I have noticed that the majority of them are darker in color, especially if the stucco color is a lighter one.

-Darker Window Colors: The darker window colors were the most prominent and went nicely with the lighter colored walls.
+Darker Window Colors: The darker window colors were the most popular choice among most of the designs I saw online and went nicely with the lighter colored walls.

-Black, oil rubbed bronze and dark brown are three colors that would fall into this category.
+Black, oil rubbed bronze and dark brown are the three colors that would fall into this category and were commonly used as a contrasting color to the lighter colored stucco walls.

-Lighter Window Colors: There weren't a whole lot of houses that used lighter colored windows but I think it would still work in some scenarios, it would just blend into the walls more, especially if they were a lighter colored stucco.
+Lighter Window Colors: There weren't a lot of houses that used lighter colored windows, but I think it would still work in some scenarios, it would just blend into the walls more, especially if they were a lighter colored stucco.

 Little details that you add to the home will make it much more unique and authentic and gable vents for a Spanish style home is one of those small details.